Peruvian gunboat Pilcomayo: Expeditions off the coast of Bolivia and Chile

 It was ordered out to sea again on June 29, 1879, this time under the command of Captain Carlos Ferreyros, setting sail from Callao and arriving in Arica on July 2 with a shipment of 2,000 rifles for the Bolivian army.
 On July 4, it escorted the transport ship Oroya to Pisagua, arriving the same day and then continuing its journey south.

 Frigate captain Carlos Ferreyros now made for Tocopilla; passing at night between the coast and Chilean warships, he entered Tocopilla on July 6 at 9:00.
 In the port, he surprised the Chilean merchant "Matilde" and three other boats loaded with food and fodder.
 After sending a delegation ashore to assure the local people that he would not bombard the town, he sank the "Matilde" with five cannon shots and destroyed the other boats.

-After the Tocopilla action, Commander Ferreyros ordered full speed toward Antofagasta to surprise the Chilean military camp stationed there.
+After the Tocopilla action, Ferreyros ordered full speed toward Antofagasta to surprise the Chilean military camp stationed there.
 But at 12:20 p.m. he sighted the Chilean ironclad Blanco Encalada, accompanied by the corvette Chacabuco and the transport ship Limarí, coming from Iquique after bombarding :es:Pabellón de Pica.

 On spotting the Chilean ships, Ferreyros steered close to the coast to escape and then sped away heading north, pursued by the Blanco Encalada for almost 20 hours.
-The Pilcomayo arrived in Arica on the July 8 at 3:00 am and the Chilean naval division abandoned the pursuit.
+The Pilcomayo arrived in Arica on July 8 at 3:00 am and the Chilean naval division abandoned the pursuit.

 On July 15 the Pilcomayo was ordered to Cobija to capture enemy transports if she found them, on the assumption that the Chilean ironclad Almirante Cochrane was in Iquique and the Blanco Encalada in Antofagasta, but on the way she encountered the Cochrane and the Chacabuco, sailing from Iquique to Antofagasta.
 The Cochrane pursued the Pilcomayo between July 17 and 18 without being able to reach her, and the Pilcomayo arrived in Arica on the 22nd.
 After a brief tour off Pacocha, she returned to Callao on July 26 carrying 28 prisoners from the captured transport Rímac.